Revision map

 What to write instead

-Write the exact point where the thinking broke.
+Write the exact line where the thinking broke, not just the topic.
 That is the part to repair and retest.
+"Wrong formula in trig" is more useful than "lost marks in trigonometry".

 Step 7